Tuesday, 6 November 2018

 The GeriActivists is a partnership between illuminart, Western Sydney University, Nepean Multicultural Access, St Marys Area Cultural Development Project and Penrith City Council, and funded through The Australia Council and Create NSW.

 See The GeriActivists: A future vision in Virtual Reality by St Marys elders.

 The GeriActivists are a bunch of forward looking, tech savvy seniors who imagine what life might be like fifty years from now.
 They are St Marys locals who are working together with illuminart to help them harness Virtual Reality technology and visualise the future.

-The GeriActivists VR salon will be on display at Penrith and St Marys Libraries, presenting the stories and imaginings of local seniors who collaborated with illuminart.
+The GeriActivists VR salon was displayed at Penrith and St Marys Libraries, presenting the stories and imaginings of local seniors who collaborated with illuminart.
 These extraordinary immersive futures combining creative performances with 3D animations can be experienced in a sitting of 10-15 minutes using the VR headsets provided at the Salon.